openvinotoolkit/datumaro/contributing.md

 You can find corresponding configurations in `pyproject.toml` in the repository root.
 No trailing whitespaces, at most 100 characters per line.

-Datumaro includes a Git pre-commit hook, `dev/pre-commit.py` that can help you follow the style requirements.
-See the comment at the top of that file for more information.
+Datumaro includes a Git pre-commit hook, `.pre-commit-config.yaml` that can help you follow the style requirements.
+To install, make sure isort and black are installed on your system, then run `pre-commit run`.

 ## Environment